 "The popularity of the Harvard Flea Market continues to grow every year," said Steve Finnegan, co-chair of the 2013 Harvard Flea Market.
 "We anticipate this will be the biggest yet!"

 Featuring a treasure trove of antiques and collectibles, the Harvard Flea Market boasts over 170 booths filled with vintage jewelry, Blu-ray DVDs, video games, books, pottery, oriental rugs, lamps, paintings, gardening items, leather, fossils and minerals, horse tack, coins, vintage postcards, memorabilia, furniture, glass, household items, cookbooks, holiday gifts and crafts, sports equipment, toys, clothing, farmer's market items and more.

 Many local vendors will be selling refreshments, including the Lions Club with their famous hamburgers and hot dogs, plus Italian ice, slush, pulled pork, cole slaw, clam chowder, Thai cuisine, and cookies from Harvard Sweet Boutique.
-The Congregational Church of Harvard will also be having an Apple Festival featuring "Pies on the Common" -- homemade apples pies fresh out of local ovens.

 This is the sixth consecutive year that the Harvard Schools Trust is co-sponsoring the flea market with the League of Women Voters of Harvard.
 All net proceeds from the Harvard Flea Market will be evenly split between the two local nonprofits.

 To check and see whether the flea market has been postponed due to inclement weather, contact the Harvard Schools Trust hotline at 978-456-5085.

 About The Harvard Schools Trust